-- Digital study guide for easy studying whenever, wherever
+- Print and digital study guides for easy studying whenever, wherever

 - Key study points for each article in an easy-to-read format

 - Full text for most articles on the 2022 LLSA reading list*

 - Opportunity to earn up to 25 ACEP Category I credits and 25 AMA PRA Category 1 Credits™

 - Easy, convenient way to earn CME online from your home or office, plus electronically receive your credit letter instantly

 - Imaging in suspected renal colic

 - Cerebral intraparenchymal hemorrhage